3 Keys to Setting Boundaries for Children

 Building a relationship with your child takes love and time.
 So, do things together (time) as much as possible.
 Hug, kiss, and talk sweetly (love) to your child as much as possible.
 Those two things could take any form:

-- Cuddling while reading books together – check out this list for suggestions
+- Cuddle while reading books together – check out this list for suggestions.

-- Having a ‘tea party’ while you do you devotions and your daughter draws a rainbow
+- Have a ‘tea party’ while you do your devotions and your daughter draws a rainbow.

-- Folding towels together and saying “you are a big help”
+- Fold towels together and say “you are a big helper!”

-- Teaching your son how to make pancakes
+- Teach your son how to make pancakes.

-- Having a yard work day where mom and dad pair off with their two kids to tackle the work
+- Have a yard work day where mom and dad pair off with their two kids to tackle the work.

-- Taking one child per week out for a special “date” – even if it’s only 30 minutes for an ice-cream cone
+- Take one child per week out for a special “date” – even if it’s only 30 minutes for an ice cream cone.

-- Asking open-ended questions about her day before tucking your middle-schooler in at night (try this one: What were the best and worst things that happened today?)
+- Ask open-ended questions about her day before tucking your middle-schooler in at night (try this one: What were the best and worst things that happened today?).

-- Going to every baseball practice and game you possibly can
+- Go to every baseball practice and game you possibly can.

 Remember – time and love.

 You’ve probably heard this: “People don’t care what you know until they know that you care.”
 That is doubly true for children.
-Relationship is the basis of setting boundaries with children because, if your relationship is strained or broken, they will have little motivation to stay within those boundaries.
+Your relationship with your child or children is the basis of setting boundaries because, if your relationship is strained or broken, they will have little motivation to stay within those boundaries.

 - Take nature walks.
 Depending on where you live, you may be able to get outside on a regular basis.
-This is a great idea whether you and your children are quarantined or not.
-But especially during times of high stress, nature is a wonderful escape.
-Set a goal for your walk to engage your children, such as “let’s count all the birds we see,” or “let’s take pictures of anything we see that is yellow (blue, pink, etc),” or “let’s see how many different kinds of leaves we can find.”
+This is a great idea all the time.
+But if your child is facing a lot of stress, or you are, nature is a wonderful escape.
+Set a goal for your walk to engage your children, such as “let’s count all the birds we see,” “let’s take pictures of anything we see that is yellow (blue, pink, etc),” or “let’s see how many different kinds of leaves we can find.”
 You get the idea.